sudo-project/sudo/docs/UPGRADE.md

  * Upgrading from a version prior to 1.7.5:

-   Sudo 1.7.5 includes an updated LDAP schema with support for the sudoNotBefore, sudoNotAfter and sudoOrder attributes.
+   Sudo 1.7.5 includes an updated LDAP schema with support for the sudoNotBefore, sudoNotAfter, and sudoOrder attributes.

    The sudoNotBefore and sudoNotAfter attribute support is only used when the SUDOERS_TIMED setting is enabled in ldap.conf.